City-of-Helsinki/linkedevents/linked-courses-importers.md

 Imports all locations, which usually have addresses, coordinates and other metadata, from *tprek* location registry into the database.

+This is scheduled to run `hourly` on the instance as data changes often.

 ## helmet - Helsinki Metropolitan Area Libraries

 ### What is it?